Feminist Approaches on Global Development, Resistance and Transformation (001ID7)

-This course aims to provide an overview of what it means to be a feminist, and how feminism can help you better understand global development.
+This module aims to provide an overview of what it means to be a feminist, and how feminism can help you better understand global development.
 We will do this by learning about different feminist approaches and applying them to a variety of development issues.

 We will achieve this by:

 - analysing how development is traditionally understood and the dominant discourses of development

 - analysing the problems with these discourses

 - looking at how these discourses are being challenged by feminist approaches